alphagov/govuk-design-system/src/community/design-system-day/index.md

 ---
-title: Design System Day Events
+title: Design System Day events
 description: A conference to collaborate and share knowledge about design systems with like-minded people.
 section: Community
 theme: Events and workshops